notsonerdysid/DRONE-BLUEPRINT/README.md

 **3D Design for my Drone**
 I get myself to learn 3d designing on Onshape before that i used to design only on tinkercad, It is really a JUMP which I am really proud of.
 My drone's weight will be around 670gm (290gm frame alone) which in my opinion is not very ideal for 5" drone but I prioritize safe and stable flight first.
 And after I will make my drone fly I will be upgrading its frame to have weight of around 100gm but later on.
 I'll be using PETG as my material for the drone, though it is not very stiff as compared to PLA, thats why i have Arm thickness of 8mm to make it stiffer.
 My drone will be quite heavier PETG is better choice as it has better heat resistance.
+And also PETG vibrates alot thus i will be soft mounting underneath the motors.
 For the real drone design here are the all the measurements:
 1. Wheelbase : 240mm
 2. Each arm length: 120mm